Why are we talking about the edge?

 Edge computing and processing are becoming a driving force in shaping networks

 Edge computing and processing aren’t new concepts, but in today’s technology landscape, they’re quickly becoming a driving force in shaping networks.
 So why are we talking about the edge?

-Existing and upcoming next-generation technologies such as the Internet of Things (IoT), software-defined networking (SDN), blockchain, artificial intelligence and 5G – all of which are essential to the future of the customer experience and back-end business operations – require massive amounts of near real-time computation.
+Existing and upcoming next-generation technologies such as the Internet of Things (IoT), software-defined network, blockchain, artificial intelligence and 5G – all of which are essential to the future of the customer experience and back-end business operations – require massive amounts of near real-time computation.
 Edge-to-Edge intelligence is poised to help make this computation possible, and make seamless user experiences a reality.